mmatyas/pegasus-docs/docs/themes/api.md

 Property | Description
 ---|---
 `name` | The unique name of the collection, eg. "Nintendo Entertainment System", "Mario Cartridges", etc.
-`sortBy` | A variation of the collections's name that should be used for sorting.
+`sortBy` | A variation of the collections' name that should be used for sorting.
 By default, it's the same as `name`.
 `shortName` | <span class="optional"></span> A short name for the collection, often an abbreviation like `nes`, `mame`, etc. Always in lowercase.
 If not set, defaults to the value of `name`.
 `summary` | <span class="optional"></span> Short description (typically 2-3 sentences).
 `description` | <span class="optional"></span> Longer description.